BalaSowntharya8000/Tourism-Experience-Analytics---ML/README.md

 ### Usage: How to Run the Project
 To run the project, open the terminal and use the following command: streamlit run app(file name).py

+### Conclusion
+This project demonstrates how machine learning can enhance the tourism industry by providing personalized recommendations, predicting user satisfaction, and classifying travel behavior.
+By analyzing visitor patterns, attraction preferences, and geographic data, it delivers actionable insights to support data-driven decisions.

+The integrated Streamlit application bridges data science and real-world utility through an intuitive, interactive interface.
+Future enhancements may include incorporating real-time data, scaling to global datasets, and deploying the app on the cloud for broader accessibility.

+#### Author Bala Sowntharya Bala Subramanian